 Buying a Home in Another State?
 6 Tips for Long Distance House Hunting

 A cross-country move can be adventurous, while at the same time it can be a bit stressful.
 You have to find a home, a moving company, possibly new schools; though you’re also getting so much “new” to look forward to.
 So don’t let stress get the best of you.
-Calm those nerves with long distance preparation.
+Before moving to another state, calm your nerves with help from long distance preparation.
 It all starts with six simple steps.

 Maybe it’s a new job opportunity that has you buying a home in another state.
 You’re offered a much higher salary, so all seems doable and incredibly exciting.
 But wait.
 Where is this move taking you, and what does the cost of living look like?